 I cried while questioning my capabilities, I cried for the dreams and aspirations that looks pretty fucking bleak, I cried for all the well wishes of my people whose hearts got ripped when I told them I did not make it.

-Last year was also a series of mini emotional breakdowns, because someone has stolen my thunder.
-That is the importance of coaching & follow through, you guys.
+Last year was also a series of mini emotional breakdown because someone has stolen my thunder.
+That is the importance of coaching & follow-through, you guys.
 It can make or break someone.